The Importance of Customer Retention

 In fact, I started thinking about customer experience as a practice area several years ago at GoDaddy.
 The company started working on its growth strategy for the next phase of development.
 At the time, the leadership wanted to understand our customers and the dynamics around our growth cycle.
 Thus, allowing us access on some insights into where to focus.

-As a result, they did a bunch of analysis and worked with some external people like McKinsey.
+As a result, they did a bunch of analyses and worked with some external people like McKinsey.
 Out of that came some really interesting insights around what customer experience is all about.
 And that became a core pillar of the company’s strategy.
 So one of the things that that we learned in that work is that we’re all metrics-driven.

 Understand Your Most Important Metric